Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 **Compiler**
 The compiler is written in C++, based on MLIR and LLVM.
 By default, Mojo code is AOT (Ahead Of Time) compiled.
-But Mojo can also be interpreted for metaprogramming, or JIT-compiled, as in the Mojo Playground (see ??) or the Mojo REPL.
+But Mojo can also be interpreted for metaprogramming, or JIT-compiled, as in the Mojo REPL.
 If the Mojo app contains dynamic (Python) code, this is executed by running the dynamic code at compile time with an embedded CPython interpreter.
 This mechanism also makes possible compile-time meta-programming.

 Structure of compiler: video 2023 LLVM Dev Mtg - 21' / 24'